Become a guarantor...

 How and when do I sign the guarantor contract?

-When the borrower has read and signed their contract they will receive an e-mail and SMS with a link to your contract as guarantor.
-They will send this to you by text message or email.
+When the borrower has read and signed their contract, they will get an email and text with a link to your contract as the guarantor.
+You will receive this link by text or email.

-1. The Pre-credit information contains everything you need to know about the loan.
-Please read it very carefully, then tick the boxes to state you have read it.
+1. The Pre-credit information has all the details you need about the loan.
+Please take your time to read it carefully.
+Then, tick the boxes to confirm you have understood it.

-2. Now read through the guarantor contract and, if you’re completely comfortable with what it contains, electronically sign it by typing your full name in the box at the bottom.
-This is the same as signing paperwork with a pen.
+2. Next, read the guarantor contract.
+If you agree with everything, you can sign it electronically by typing your full name in the box at the bottom, just like you would sign a paper contract with a pen.

 Paying out the loan

-This is to protect you from fraud and also gives you more time to make sure you’re comfortable with being a guarantor before you transfer the funds over to the borrower.
+This keeps you safe from fraud and gives you time to feel comfortable as a guarantor before passing the money to the borrower.

 What if the borrower misses a payment?

-If that fails, we will continue to try and contact the borrower.
-After five working days, if we are unsuccessful in contacting them, we will then use the CPA to clear the arrears with your debit card.
-If both cards fail, a late payment fee may be added and a letter sent to the customer.
-As guarantor you will also receive a copy.
+If this doesn’t work, we will keep trying to contact the borrower.
+After five working days, if we still can’t reach them, we will use the Continuous Payment Authority (CPA) to collect the missed payment from your debit card.
+A CPA is an agreement that allows us to take payments automatically from your card when payments are due.
+If payments cannot be collected from either card, a late fee may be added, and a letter will be sent to the borrower.
+You will also receive a copy as the guarantor.

-Once you are aware of the customer is not making a payment, we would recommend you contact them to see what has happened and contact our team as soon as you can.
-If you are aware of the customer having issues you can log in and make a payment online to clear the arrears yourself before a late fee is added or the loan goes into default.
+Once you are aware of the missed payment, we recommend that you contact the borrower to see what has happened and get in touch with our team as soon as you can.
+If you know the borrower is having trouble, you can log in and make the payment yourself online to avoid late fees or the loan going into default.

-If the loan goes into default we will notify you and the customer, allowing you 14 days to clear the arrears.
-On the 15th day from us sending you a default notice we will use the CPA to clear the arrears with your debit card or enforce the guarantee provided.
+If the loan goes into default, we will notify you and the borrower.
+You will have 14 days to clear the arrears.
+On the 15th day after sending the default notice, we will use the CPA to collect the payment from your card or enforce the guarantee.